asoffer/reflect-this-presentation/cppnow-2023/understandability.md

 NOTES:

-The most common problems we saw were that people forgot the `friend EnableExtensions`.
+The most common problems we saw were that people forgot to add the field count when it was needed.

 @@@